kmadhugit/LangChainExample/README.md

 python main.py
 ```

-That script manually executes tool calls using the schema in `tools/tools_factory.py` and prints request/response tables for debugging.
+That script manually executes tool calls using the schema and prints request/response tables for debugging.